-- Rule 21.
-Attendance of Members.
-No member shall be absent from a session of the House without leave from the House. - Rule 22.
+- Rule 22.
 Decorum of Members.
 No member shall designate another member by name.
 All members shall treat fellow members with the utmost courtesy and respect.
-All members' remarks in debate shall be confined to the subject under debate, avoiding personality. - Rule 22A.
+All members' remarks in debate shall be confined to the subject under debate, avoiding personality.

+Rule 22A.
 Point of Personal Privilege.
+To be in order, a point of personal - Rule 22A.
+Point of Personal Privilege.
 To be in order, a point of personal privilege must relate to allegations regarding the rights, reputation, or conduct of a member personally, in the member's capacity as a representative, that, if true, would incapacitate them for membership.
 Members who have the floor after claiming a point of personal privilege shall confine themselves to defending their own rights, reputations, or conduct, and not those of other members.
 Members wishing to make general comments about pending legislation, media coverage, or other matters that would be out of order if raised as a point of personal privilege shall use Motions, Petitions, and Communications. - Rule 22B.
 Required Training.
 Each member of the House shall complete workplace harassment prevention training at the beginning of each session of the General Assembly. - Rule 23.
 Call to Order.
 If any member, in speech or otherwise, transgresses the rules of order or decorum, the member shall immediately be called to order by the chair and shall be seated.
 The Clerk shall reduce the objectionable words to writing and read them to the House.
 After hearing a short explanation from the member called to order, or upon the withdrawal of the objectionable language, the Speaker may permit the member to proceed, or may compel silence upon the member until the matter is disposed of.
 The ruling of the chair shall be subject to an appeal to the House.
 A member offending the House shall be liable to censure. - Rule 24.
 Debate.
-No member may speak more than once to the same subject until all members desiring to be heard have spoken, but nothing in this rule shall do away with the previous question if then in effect, nor permit debate on an undebatable motion.
+No member may speak more than once to the same subject until all members desiring to be heard have spoken, but nothing in this rule shall do away with the previous question if then in effect, nor permit debate on an undebatable motion. - No member shall speak more than thirty minutes in the aggregate on any question or

-No member shall speak more than thirty minutes in the aggregate on any question or measure, at the end of which period, or any portion thereof, the floor shall be returned to the Speaker.
+1 measure, at the end of which period, or any portion thereof, the floor shall be returned to 2 the Speaker.